-Compare the performance of Mr C's investment with that of the benchmark shown.
+Compare the performance of Mr D's investment with that of the benchmark shown.
 If the fair value is greater than the actual value, there is a loss and compensation is payable.
 If the actual value is greater than the fair value, no compensation is payable.
 Wellington Court should add interest as set out below.

-If there is a loss, Wellington Court should pay into Mr C's pension plan to increase its value by the amount of the compensation and any interest.
+If there is a loss, Wellington Court should pay into Mr D's pension plan to increase its value by the amount of the compensation and any interest.
 The amount paid should allow for the effect of charges and any available tax relief.
 Compensation should not be paid into the pension plan if it would conflict with any existing protection or allowance.

-If Wellington Court is unable to pay the compensation into Mr C's pension plan, it should pay that amount direct to him.
+If Wellington Court is unable to pay the compensation into Mr D's pension plan, it should pay that amount direct to him.
 But had it been possible to pay into the plan, it would have provided a taxable income.
 Therefore the compensation should be reduced to notionally allow for any income tax that would otherwise have been paid.

-The notional allowance should be calculated using Mr C's actual or expected marginal rate of tax at his selected retirement age.
-For example, if Mr C is likely to be a basic rate taxpayer at the selected retirement age, the reduction would equal the current basic rate of tax.
-However, if Mr C would have been able to take a tax free lump sum, the reduction should be applied to 75% of the compensation.
+The notional allowance should be calculated using Mr D's actual or expected marginal rate of tax at his selected retirement age.
+For example, if Mr D is likely to be a basic rate taxpayer at the selected retirement age, the reduction would equal the current basic rate of tax.
+However, if Mr D would have been able to take a tax free lump sum, the reduction should be applied to 75% of the compensation.

-Unless either party provides evidence to the contrary, compensation should be based on Mr C being a basic rate taxpayer.
+Unless either party provides evidence to the contrary, compensation should be based on Mr D being a basic rate taxpayer.

 Income tax may be payable on any interest paid.
-If Wellington Court deducts income tax from the interest, it should tell Mr C how much has been taken off.
-Wellington Court should give Mr C a tax deduction certificate if he asks for one, so he can reclaim the tax from HM Revenue & Customs if appropriate.
+If Wellington Court deducts income tax from the interest, it should tell Mr D how much has been taken off.
+Wellington Court should give Mr D a tax deduction certificate if he asks for one, so he can reclaim the tax from HM Revenue & Customs if appropriate.

-investment name status benchmark from ("start date") to ("end date") additional interest The fund(s) , , 8% simple per

-Orbis SIPP still exists Mr C was invested in with his personal pension with Scottish Widows previously date of investment date of my final decision year from date of final decision to date of settlement (if compensation is not paid within 28 days of the business being notified of acceptance) -- ------------ -------------- -- -------------------- --------------------------------- --
+investment name status benchmark from ("start date") to ("end date") additional interest Orbis SIPP still exists The fund(s) Mr D was invested in with his personal pension with Friends Life previously date of investment date of my final decision 8% simple per year from date of final decision to date of settlement (if compensation is not paid within 90 days of the business being notified of acceptance)